Savory Hand Pies with Blue Cheese, Leeks, and Walnuts

 However, hand pies are surprisingly versatile.
 They can be simple or fancy; breakfast or dinner; summer, autumn, or winter.
 And they’re just as tasty when filled with savory ingredients—think feta and spinach, or these savory hand pies with blue cheese, walnuts, and caramelized leeks.

-This savory hand pie recipe begins with caramelized leeks (onions would make a good substitute if you don’t have leeks on hand).
+This savory hand pie recipe begins with caramelized leeks (onions make a good substitute if you don’t have leeks on hand).
 Tangy blue cheese contrasts with the sweetness of the leeks, while walnuts add a bit of crunch.
 I sprinkled the tops of each pastry with chopped fresh thyme from the garden, but feel free to use any fresh herbs you happen to have on hand.

 Leek and Blue Cheese Hand Pie Ingredients